Upgrade Deep Security Agent

 Upgrade best practices for agents

-If you have critical workloads running on your agent servers, we recommend that you follow these best practices when upgrading:
+If you have critical workloads running on your agent servers, follow these best practices when upgrading:

 • Upgrade when the computers are less busy.